Brian Dettmer | In·Formation | December 14, 2025 - January 24, 2026

 America I Press On, 2025, Hardcover book, archival varnish, 14.5 x 10.5 x .75 inches

-Dettmer’s work can be found in the permanent collections of the Smithsonian American Art Museum Renwick Gallery, DC; The Art Institute of Chicago Ryerson and Burnham Libraries, IL; The High Museum, GA, The National Gallery, Oslo, Norway, Yale University Art Gallery, CT among several others.
-He has lectured on his work at a number of museums and institutions including NYU Abu Dhabi, the Victoria and Albert Museum, London, UK, The New York Public Library, New York, NY, and given a TED talk at the TED youth conference, NYC.
-Dettmer’s work has been featured in numerous publications and media including The Reader, The New York Times, The Guardian, The Telegraph, Chicago Tribune, Art News, Modern Painters, Wired, The Village Voice, Harper’s, CBS News and NPR.
+Dettmer’s work can be found in the permanent collections of the Smithsonian American Art Museum Renwick Gallery in DC, The Art Institute of Chicago Ryerson and Burnham Libraries in Chicago, The High Museum in Atlanta, the Museum of Old and New Art in Tasmania, The National Gallery in Oslo, Norway, and the Yale University Art Gallery among several others.
+He has lectured on his work at a number of museums and institutions including NYU in Abu Dhabi, the Victoria and Albert Museum in London and The New York Public Library in New York; and in 2014 he gave a TED talk for the TED youth conference in New York.
+Dettmer’s work has been featured in numerous publications and programs including The New York Times, The Guardian, The Chicago Tribune, Art News, Modern Painters, The Village Voice, CBS News and NPR.

 www.briandettmer.com